SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 When there is a new update in emails do the following ASAP:

 1. Update the PBI with any relevant information
-2. Mention that it was updated as per the email thread in the discussion
+2. Mention that it was updated as per the email thread

 ::: bad
 ![Figure: Bad example - Don't work from your email inbox!](EmailExample.png)